SSWConsulting/SSW.Rules.Content/rules/semantic-versioning/rule.md

 ---
 type: rule
-title: Do understand the value of Semantic Versioning?
+title: Do you understand the value of Semantic Versioning?
 uri: semantic-versioning
 authors:
   - title: Jason Taylor